 “Climb to the summit of Mount Everest” is undoubtedly on a lot of people’s bucket lists, but it’s very rare that someone actually completes the journey.
 Not only is it dangerous, but it’s also very expensive and the training necessary can be very time-consuming.
 Climbing to the base camp is a much more realistic prospect for most people and at 17,598 feet it still poses a considerable challenge.
 If you book through Encounters Travel, the whole trip will take 16 days.
 The end result will be worth it, though, with an incredible view of the mountain and the knowledge that only a few thousand people in history have ventured much higher.

 Cycling Across the Country of Jordan

 Jordan may not be the first place that comes to mind when you think of a cycling trip, but the country’s terrific mountain scenery will provide a beautiful backdrop during your stay.
-Jordan has a unique culture, a consequence of the Arab, Bedouin, and other ethnic groups that all live alongside the families of refugees from neighbouring countries.
-During your trip, however, you’ll notice that a uniting factor between the people is their hospitality, especially towards visiting travellers.
+Jordan has a unique culture, a consequence of the Arab, Bedouin, and other ethnic groups that all live alongside the families of refugees from neighboring countries.
+During your trip, however, you’ll notice that a uniting factor between the people is their hospitality, especially towards visiting travelers.
 A well-planned itinerary will typically last around nine days.
 This will give you enough time to explore the ancient city of Petra, spend a night on the Wadi Rum, swim in the Red Sea, and rest between journeys.